Army Clothing Record: What You Need to Know About Your Gear

 You can access this record through the Army Knowledge Online (AKO) portal or the Integrated Sustainable Management (ISM) system.

-It ensures you have the proper gear for your missions, helps you stay accountable for issued items, and streamlines the process of replacing damaged or lost equipment.
+Keeping your clothing record current is essential for several reasons: it ensures that you have the appropriate gear for your missions, helps you stay accountable for issued items, and simplifies the process of replacing damaged or lost equipment.

-Once logged in, you can view your current inventory, check due dates for gear turn-in, and even schedule appointments for clothing issues at your local Central Issue Facility (CIF).
+After logging in, you can view your current inventory, check due dates for gear turn-in, and even schedule appointments for clothing issues at your local Central Issue Facility (CIF).

 Key Takeaways